OcarinhaOfTime/teci_final_project/readme.md

 * Query Transformation: The user's input query is transformed into a sample answer by Gemini.
 This answer is subsequently used to create an embedding, which represents the semantic meaning of the transformed query.

-* Syntactic Search: A syntactic search is performed to identify the top 100 relevant chunks.
+* Semantic Search: A semantic search is performed to identify the top 100 relevant chunks.
 These selected chunks are then utilized as the context for answering the question.

 * Prompt Composition: A structured template is populated with the query, context, formatting instructions, and the desired output format (in JSON).
 This complete prompt is sent to Gemini for response generation.